-SS =

-Raw = Untreated raw sewage entering the lagoon Total Flow = Total sewage flow in any given month

-Avg Day = Total monthly sewage flow divided by the number of days in the month.
+LLGLND.
+Raw = Untreated raw sewage entering the lagoon Total Flow = Total sewage flow in any given month Avg Day = Total monthly sewage flow divided by the number of days in the month.

-Maximum sewage flow on any given day during the month.
 Max.
-Day =

-Treated sewage discharged from the lagoon Effluent =

-CBOD = Carbonaceous Biochemical Oxygen Demand is the amount of dissolved oxygen needed by aerobic biological organisms in wastewater, necessary to break down organic material.

-Loading = Loading is the contribution of each wastewater constituent measured in units of mass per time (kg/day) and may be calculated as the product of flow times concentration.

-Suspended Solids is the total small particulate matter which remains in suspension in sewage.

-Phosphorus is an allotropic nonmetallic element occurring in phosphates and living matter.
-It is an essential constituent of protoplasm and is commonly used in fertilizers.
-Phos. =

-NH3 = Ammonia (NH3) is a compound of nitrogen and hydrogen.
+Day = Maximum sewage flow on any given day during the month.
+Effluent = Treated sewage discharged from the lagoon CBOD = Carbonaceous Biochemical 0xygen Demand is the amount of dissolved oxygen needed by aerobic biological organisms in wastewater, necessary to break d Loading = Loading is the contribution of each wastewater constituent measured in units of mass per time (kg/day) and may be calculated as the product of flow times calculated a SS = Suspended Solids is the total small particulate matter which remains in suspension in sewage.
+Phos. = Phosphorus is an allotropic nonmetallic element occurring in phosphates and living matter.
+It is an essential constituent of protoplasm and is commonly used NH3 = Ammonia (NH3) is a compound of nitrogen and hydrogen.
 NH4 = Ammonium (NH4) is derived from ammonia and found in a wide variety of organic and inorganic compounds.
 Nitrate = Nitrate (NO3) is a nitrogen-oxygen chemical unit which combine with various organic and inorganic compounds.
 The most common use is for plant fertilizer.

-Nitrite (NO2) is a nitrogen-oxygen chemical unit which combine with various organic and inorganic compounds.
-Once taken into the body, nitrates are converted to nitrites.
-Nitrite = E.Coli = Escherichia coli.
+Nitrite = Nitrite (NO2) is a nitrogen-oxygen chemical unit which combine with various organic and inorganic compounds.
+Once taken into the body, nitrates are conver E.Coli = Escherichia coli.
 A bacterium that is commonly found in the lower intestine of warm-blooded organisms.
-Most are harmless but some strains can cause serious illness.

-Geometric mean is a type of mean or average, which indicates the central tendency or typical value of a set of numbers by using the product of their values (as opposed to the Arithmetic mean which uses their sum).
-Geo.
-Mean = mg/L =milligrams per litre kg/d =kilograms per day
+Most are harmless but some strains can cause serio Geo.
+Mean = Geometric mean is a type of mean or average, which indicates the central tendency or typical value of a set of numbers by using the product of their values ( mg/L = milligrams per litre kg/d = kilograms per day -

+Receiver:

+2024 Ausable River

+Design Avg Day Flow(m3):

+Raw Flow Group Selected:

+Effluent Group Selected:

+down organic material. s concentration.

+ed in fertilizers.

+er.

+verted to nitrites.

+rious illness.

+es (as opposed to the Arithmetic mean which uses their sum).

-Report From: Shane Timmermans, Transportation Services Manager
+Report From: Shane Timmermans, Transportation Services Manager --------------------- ------------------- ---------------------------------

-TSD-02-2025 Report:
+Report: TSD- 02-2025

-Tender Results: 2025 Provision of Crushed Granular "M" for Road

-Maintenance and Shoulder Gravel
+Tender Results: 2025 Provision of Crushed Granular "M" for Road Maintenance and Shoulder Gravel